Welcome to my Trip Report on my favourite airline, EVA Air!

 The in-flight map system which shows you a few different angles but you can't make adjust it.

-System is by Panasonic.
+The system is operated by Panasonic.

 There is an in-flight meal menu, but I don't think many passengers would come across this on their screens, they would be too preoccupied with their entertainment programs.